-All these could affect the infants’ IQ score in the future.
+All of these could affect the infants’ IQ scores in the future.

 “The brain develops rapidly before birth, and therefore lower birth weight may reflect a poorer environment for brain growth,” says Shenkin.
 “We still can’t say whether low birth weight ‘causes’ lower cognitive ability test scores.”

 Low birth weight babies management tips for new moms